zahay117/universe-starter-agent/README.md

-# universe-starter-agent
+# universe-starter-agent (for continuous control)

-The codebase implements a starter agent that can solve a number of `universe` environments.
-It contains a basic implementation of the [A3C algorithm](https://arxiv.org/abs/1602.01783), adapted for real-time environments.
+a basic implementation of the [A3C algorithm](https://arxiv.org/abs/1602.01783), with continuous control.

 # To-Dos
 * Command line argument to specify scenario file